A vacation is supposed to be about taking a break…

 Is an African safari safe?
 It’s a bucket list vacation for many people.

-After some much-publicized and tragic incidents in the past year, some might be wondering if it’s a good idea.
+After some much-publicized and tragic incidents recently, some might be wondering if it’s a good idea.
 After all, wild animals don’t provide any guarantees.

 Stay Inside Your Vehicle